 Join our 3 p's song challenge!
 Together with your centre, create a short song (1 - 2 verses and a chorus) and/or a music video (1 - 2 minutes) about the 3 p's and using toilet systems wisely.

-Send us your song recording or music video and go in the draw to win a special prize!
+Submit your song recording, music video or even the lyrics below and go in the draw to win a special prize!

 ACTIVITIES ABOUT WATER CONSERVATION